-The breadfruit is fast growing tree, reaching up to 80-100 ft in height, with a trunk up to 6 ft in diameter, though some varieties are smaller.
-The leaves, evergreen or deciduous depending on climatic conditions, are ovate up to 3 ft long more or less deeply cut into many pointed lobes.
-They are bright-green and glossy on the upper surface, with conspicuous yellow veins and dull, yellowish and coated with minute, stiff hairs on the underside.
-Flowers are tiny and similar to jackfruit.
-The male densely set on a drooping spike 5 to 12" long, yellowish at first and becoming brown.
-The female are massed in a rounded or elliptic, green head, about 3" long, which develops into the compound fruit.
-Fruit can be oblong, cylindrical, ovoid, rounded or pearshaped, 3 to 18" in length.
-Generally the fruit is green at first, turning yellow or yellow-brown when ripe.
-When fully ripe, the fruit is somewhat soft, the interior is cream colored or yellow and pasty, also sweetly fragrant.
-All parts of the tree, including the unripe fruit, are rich in milky, gummy latex.
-There are two main types: the normal, "wild" type (cultivated in some areas) with seeds and little pulp, and the "cultivated" (more widely grown) seedless type, but occasionally a few fully developed seeds are found in usually seedless cultivars.
-The seeds are oval about 3/4" long, dull-brown with darker stripes.
-Breadfruit can be eaten raw or cooked.
-It is an important source of carbohydrates or "starch" and is a dietary staple in some places, especially Polynesia.
-The moist inner pulp of seedless forms (breadfruit) is eaten after cooking, and has the taste and texture of potatoes.
-The seeds of the seeded (breadnut) form are also cooked (boiled or roasted).
-In the West Indies a decoction of the leaves is used to lower elevated blood pressure and to relieve asthma.
-The shoots, bark and latex have also medicinal applications.
+The breadfruit tree is fast growing, reaching up to 80-100 ft in height with a trunk up to 6 ft in diameter.
+However, some varieties are smaller.
+The leaves, which can be either evergreen or deciduous depending on the climate, are ovate and up to 3 ft long with deeply cut, pointed lobes.
+They are bright green and glossy on the upper surface, with conspicuous yellow veins and dull, yellowish, and coated with minute, stiff hairs on the underside.
+The flowers are tiny and similar to those of the jackfruit tree.
+Male flowers are densely set on a drooping spike 5 to 12 inches long, initially yellow and becoming brown.
+Female flowers are massed in a rounded or elliptic, green head about 3 inches long, which develops into the compound fruit.
+The fruit can be oblong, cylindrical, ovoid, rounded, or pear-shaped and ranges from 3 to 18 inches in length.
+Generally, the fruit is green at first and turns yellow or yellow-brown when ripe.
+When fully ripe, the fruit is somewhat soft, and the interior is cream-colored or yellow and pasty, with a sweet fragrance.
+All parts of the tree, including the unripe fruit, contain milky, gummy latex.
+There are two main types of breadfruit: the normal, "wild" type (cultivated in some areas) with seeds and little pulp, and the "cultivated" (more widely grown) seedless type.
+However, occasionally a few fully developed seeds are found in seedless cultivars.
+The seeds are oval, about 3/4 inch long, dull brown with darker stripes.
+The moist inner pulp of seedless breadfruit is eaten after cooking and has the taste and texture of potatoes.
+The seeds of the seeded breadnut form can be cooked by boiling or roasting.

 Seeded breadfruit is a large tree, to 100 feet tall, with large, spreading branches and a straight trunk with smooth gray bark.
 Leaves large, 16-20 inches wide and 24-35 inches long, with shallow lobes.
 All parts of the tree contain abundant white latex.
 Monecious, with axillary inflorescences.
 Male inflorescence elongated, 1-1.5 inches wide and 6-10 inches long, female inflorescence globose, 2-3 inches wide and 3-4 inches long.
 Fruits large, spheroid, 4-12 inches in diameter, green and covered with soft spines.
 Fruits contain between 20-60 rounded or flattened seeds, about 1 inch long.
 Immature fruits are cooked as a vegetable with coconut milk.
 Seeds are soft, edible and delicious, and may be boiled or roasted.